wall-math/hello-world/README.md

 # hello-world
-This is a practice repository
+This is a practice repository.
+I am learning how to commit.